 How well do students succeed?

 Student success is measured through achievement rates and this is calculated by multiplying the number of students who remain on a course until completion by the number who achieve – it is expressed as a percentage.
-B&FC is the number 1 large college in England for school leaver success.*
+B&FC is in the top 2% of all colleges in England for school leaver success.*

 Our weighted success rate for all our higher education and further education students is 91% and this rates us green using the benchmarks.

 Yes.
 B&FC prides itself on being the most successful large college (GFEC) in the country and student satisfaction, how our customers react to our service, is of paramount importance.